It is our mission to foster cross-cultural connections in education through our yearly Teacher Trips.

 Follow in Darwin’s footsteps by partnering with a teacher in the archipelago’s most populous town.
 In your free time, enjoy spectacular biodiversity by visiting giant tortoises or by snorkeling with sea turtles.

 Colonized by the Spanish in the 16th century, Guayaquil is Ecuador’s largest city and main seaport.
 Its warm, humid climate and plentiful seafood give it a tropical, coastal vibe.
+You’ll never forget your visit to this wonderful place.

 "We listened to each other and learned.
 We respected each other as colleagues.
 It was so eye opening for me."